patrick-hutchinson/solomon-network-graph/src/checklist.md

 —length of arrows should be shorter
 —ideally nothing crossing

-—try to fetch the json from a url

 —cmd scrolling for zoom

 (—see if center node can be removed)